 This depends on how much you borrow, the type of loan and the loan term.
 Use our repayments calculator to find out how much your repayments would be.

 How much stamp duty will I pay?

 This depends on the value of the investment property you want to buy.
 You can use our stamp duty calculator to work out the amount.

 How we can help

 Taking out an investment property loan is an important decision.
 There’s a huge range of lenders and products out there.
-At Wisebuy Investment Group in Newcastle, our experienced and licensed brokers can help you to find the right loan for your needs.
+At Wisebuy Investment Group, our mortgage brokers in Newcastle are experienced and licensed brokers can help you to find the right loan for your needs.
 We can also help you with your application.